CVE-2026-24872

 ProjectSkyfire · SkyFire_548

-An improper pointer arithmetic vulnerability exists in ProjectSkyfire SkyFire_548 versions prior to 5.4.8-stable5, which may allow for memory corruption or arbitrary code execution.
+An improper pointer arithmetic vulnerability in ProjectSkyfire SkyFire_548 allows unauthenticated remote attackers to cause system crashes or potentially execute arbitrary code.

 Executive summary